cloudflare/cloudflare-docs/products/images/src/content/image-resizing/responsive-images.md

 ## What about other formats?

-`srcset` is useful for pixel-based formats such as PNG, JPEG and WebP.
+`srcset` is useful for pixel-based formats such as PNG, JPEG, and WebP.
 It is unnecessary for vector-based SVG images.

 HTML also [supports the `<picture>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture) that can optionally request an image in the WebP format, but you do not need it.
 Cloudflare can serve WebP images automatically whenever you use `/cdn-cgi/image/…` URLs in `src` or `srcset`.